ChaseStrackbein/melvor-idle-quickshards/README.md

 A simple browser extension that enables quickly buying shards from the Summoning page.

 ## Installation
-Links will be added for the Chrome Extension/Firefox Add-Ons stores once approved.
-In the meantime, you can manually load the extension by downloading the [latest release](https://github.com/ChaseStrackbein/melvor-idle-quickshards/releases/latest) and following the instructions for manually loading extensions below.
+Links will be added for the Chrome Extension stores once approved.
+In the meantime, if you're a Chrome user you can manually load the extension by downloading the [latest release](https://github.com/ChaseStrackbein/melvor-idle-quickshards/releases/latest) and following the instructions for manually loading extensions below, or use the userscript.

 ### Chrome
 Download the quickshards_for_melvor_idle-\[version\]-**chrome.zip** file from the latest release and extract the .zip contents to a folder of your choice.